|

 WHAT IS FIP?

 Feline Infectious Peritonitis is a syndrome that results from wide-spread infiltration of the body’s organs with inflammatory tissues called “pyogranulomas.”
 The resulting global inflammation leads to the failure of the infiltrated organs, fevers unresponsive to antibiotics, and often the accumulation of thick yellow fluid in the belly or chest.
 The “wet” form of FIP, includes the effusion of thick, yellow fluid as noted.
 The “dry” form is more insidious, leading to death over a much longer period (potentially years, but more usually weeks to months).
 Symptoms still involve fevers and poor appetite with the dry form but also commonly involve deep inflammation in the eyes and nervous system.
-Both the wet and dry forms have been felt to have 100% mortality, though recently some newer treatments have brought some hope.
+Without treatment, the wet and dry forms have been felt to have 100% mortality.

 IS FIP CONTAGIOUS?